 • unilateral sensory impairment (hypesthesia, anesthesia, paresthesias)

-• symptoms of potential SAH
+• symptoms suggestive of potential SAH

 • sudden onset of a severe, atypical headache (“worst headache ever”)